vmware/vic/doc/user_doc/vic_admin/list_vch.md

 You can obtain a list of the virtual container hosts that are running in vCenter Server or on an ESXi host by using the `vic-machine ls` command.

-The `vic-machine ls` command lists virtual container hosts with their IDs.
-You can use virtual container host IDs when you run the `vic-machine inspect` and `vic-machine delete` commands.
-Using virtual container host IDs reduces the number of options that you need to specify when you use `vic-machine inspect` and `vic-machine delete`.
+The `vic-machine ls` command lists virtual container hosts with their IDs, names, and versions.
+The `vic-machine ls` command informs you whether upgrades are available for the virtual container hosts.

 **Prerequisites**